WHY VISIT QATAR

 Souq Waqif Spring Festival: This family festival that brings together street performers, puppet and musical shows, along with African circus performers, magicians and a range of slightly surreal one-off events, including a human cannonball and bungee jumping.

-- Run The World Festival: A weeklong set of events, competitions, festival, and conferences that connect the youth of Qatar together in a celebration of the country’s achievements.
+- Run The World Festival: A weeklong set of events, competitions, festivals, and conferences that connect the youth of Qatar together in a celebration of the country’s achievements.
 The theme of this year’s festival is youth and sports.

 HOW TO REACH AND TRAVEL THROUGH QATAR